beansbeansbeans/starter_kit/README.md

 manipulation: just render a top / bottom bar for each dimension that users can drag around

-- render knobs above and below each coordinate that can be tuned
+- move each knob exactly with the cursor